Standing cycling: Efficiency and power output

 Standing cycling is less efficient especially at lower intensities.
-One study found that both positions have equal time to exhaustion at 86 V̇O₂ max, while standing up had higher time to exhaustion above 94 percent V̇O₂ max.
+One study found that both positions have equal time to exhaustion at 86 V̇O2 max, while standing up had higher time to exhaustion above 94 percent V̇O₂ max.
 A 2018 study in elite male cyclists found that standing did not affect energy cost but increased mechanical cost including rolling resistance power, rolling resistance coefficient, and lateral sways, resulting in an overall 4.3 percent increase in power needed to maintain the same speed.
 A 2017 study found that people spontaneously stand up when cycling to minimize muscular effort.

 Cycling standing up allows for greater power output in the short run because of the application of body weight to forward motion.

-People whose bodies are lighter suffer lower efficiency cost from standing up, thus lighter professional riders such as Alberto Contador are more often seen standing up.
+People whose bodies are lighter have lower efficiency costs from standing up, so lighter professional riders such as Alberto Contador are more often seen standing up.